Fence Staining · Pacific Beach, CA

 Local angle

-Why is staining different in Coastal San Diego?
+Why is fence staining different in Coastal San Diego?

 Coastal fence staining is about moisture protection as much as UV protection.
 Oil-based penetrating stains push water out of cedar grain; film-forming stains trap moisture and peel near the ocean.